mendix/docs/content/developerportal/index.md

 ![](attachments/developerportal-apps.png)

-If you are a team member on an app, you can go to the app [Buzz](collaborate/buzz).
+If you are an App Team member, you can go to the app [Buzz](collaborate/buzz).
 Here you can  manage not only the deployment of the app itself but the entire development process via user stories which can be refined and allocated to Sprints.

 ## 4 People